oliversalmon/imcs-demo/README.md

 http://<public ip of master DO>:<port number obtained from the above step>
 ```

-You will see the Login page of Trade Injector UI showing a Facebook or Github login.
-Login with facebook.
-Before you login; you will need to register the above URL in facebook/developer.
-Please speak to the authors of this
-application to register the URL

-Once you have logged in; you can start to generate test trades and view the position reports.
+You can now start to generate test trades and view the position reports.

 You have successfully deployed and have the application running at this point.